 My friend, Dr. Tedrin Lindsay, has been a featured performer in this event for 20+ years.
 His piano-playing is energetic and passionate, yes.
 But he is also a man of great imagination and this shines forth in his performances.
 This is what live performance is about.

-Tedrin has been recently posting some of his remembrances of “Grand Night” moments.
+Tedrin has posted some of his remembrances of “Grand Night” moments.

 May I indulge in one myself?